christiaan-lombard/udacityproject-logs-analysis/README.md

 vagrant ssh
 ```

-In the vm shell go to to the synced folder:
+In the vm shell go to the synced folder:

 ```sh
 cd /vagrant